Bounding causal effects with an unknown mixture of informative and non-informative missingness

+\begin{remark} This bound is sharp when $\tau_a \mu_a(\bx) \le 1$ for $a = 0, 1$ and all $\bx$.
+However, this may not hold for any given choice of $\tau_a$.
+This will be a greater concern when the risk of the outcome is high (near one), leading to an overly conservative bound.
+One may instead start from the assumption that $\frac{\mu_a^\star(\bx)}{\mu_a(\bx)}\le\min(1/\mu_a(\bx), \tau_a)$ and integrate over the resulting expression to obtain a sharp bound.
+We give the explicit formulation of the resulting bounds, along with doubly-robust style estimators of these quantities, in Appendix \ref{app:addtlres}. \end{remark}

-Continuing with our example, if we assume that the risk of the outcome in the censored observations is no more than three times and no less than one-third of the risk of the outcome in the non-censored observations ($\tau = 3$), then even if we allow all censoring to be informative ($\delta_{au} = 1$), we obtain the bounds $[0.04, 0.28]$.
-If we further restrict the proportion of informative censoring to be no more than 80\%, we obtain the slightly narrower bounds $[0.06, 0.25]$.
+Continuing with our example, assuming that the risk of the outcome in observations with missing outcomes is no more than three times and no less than one-third of the risk of the outcome in the non-censored observations ($\tau = 3$), then even if we allow all missingness to be informative ($\delta_{au} = 1$), we obtain the bounds $[0.04, 0.29]$.
+If we further restrict the proportion of informative missingness to be no more than 80\%, we obtain the slightly narrower bounds $[0.06, 0.26]$.

-A drawback is that, for a given choice of $\tau$, the quantity $\tau \mu_a(\bx)$ may be greater than 1 for some values of $\bx$.
-This will, in general, be a greater concern when the risk of the outcome is high (near the maximum), leading to a conservative bound.
-In these cases, other approaches are possible: for example, one may simply take the minimum of $(1, \tau \mu_a(\bx))$ and integrate over the resulting expression.

-Alternatively, for a binary outcome, in place of Assumption \ref{asmpt:bounded-risk}, we may instead assume Assumption \ref{asmpt:bounded-risk2}.
-This assumption is equivalent to MAR when $\delta = 0$, and results in the trivial statement that $1 \ge \mu_a(\bx) \ge 0$ when $\delta = 1$.
-Notice that Assumption \ref{asmpt:bounded-risk2} and Assumption \ref{asmpt:bounded-risk} make equivalent statements about the minimum ratio of the outcome risk in the informatively censored observations compared to all censored observations when setting $\tau = 1/(1 - \delta)$.
-However, Assumption \ref{asmpt:bounded-risk2} instead restricts the corresponding maximum ratio by bounding it by one plus the scaled odds that the outcome \textit{did not} occur in the censored observations, where the odds are scaled by the sensitivity parameter $\delta$. \footnote{Alternatively, this bound can be motivated by considering the ratio of the outcome risk that this outcome would not occur; i.e. $\frac{1 - \mu_a^\star(\bx)}{1 - \mu_a(\bx)} \ge 1 - \delta$.} However, determining a reasonable value for $\delta$ in this setting would likely be challenging in practice.